 You are happy to be in France.
 If it wasn’t for France, you would be in way deeper shit, ten thousand times more, there is no place in the Indian Ocean where people receive more help.

-—President Emmanuel Macron, 20 December 2024, speaking on Mayotte to a crowd angry about the central government’s response to Cyclone Chido
+—President Emmanuel Macron, 20 December 2024, speaking on Mayotte to a crowd angry about the central government’s slow response to Cyclone Chido

 Basically, none of the arguments about legal consequences from ignoring the ruling seem to have any substance.
 It’s remotely possible that Britain might get thrown of the Tuna Commission, I suppose.

-There is a flip side to the above, however.
-Other than the £101 million, Mauritius gets nothing.
-The key part is the clause reading “The Parties shall not undermine, prejudice or otherwise interfere with the long-term, secure and effective operation of the Base and shall cooperate to that end.”
+The agreement has a clause reading: “The Parties shall not undermine, prejudice or otherwise interfere with the long-term, secure and effective operation of the Base and shall cooperate to that end.”

 So if Mauritius, say, tried to use its notional control over fishing rights to permit Chinese spy ships to get closer to the base than they can currently get (which is actually pretty damn close) then Washington would nudge our British satrapy colony satellite special friend ally to exercise that clause (or just do it ourselves, come on people, we invaded Panama) and that would be that.